YapSengKuang/AR-Glasses/README.md

 ## How the Application Runs
 ### Getting the shopping list on the glasses
-**Step 1 - creating the shopping list**
+**Step 1 - Creating the Shopping List**

 The application accesses a .csv file to manage your shopping list.
-You can make this using excel and creating a 3 columns labelled "No.", "Item", "Quantity" Like this:
+You can make this using excel and creating a 3 columns labelled "No.", "Item", "Quantity" like this:

 ![image](https://cdn.discordapp.com/attachments/1080552633812664441/1147008473641537536/image.png)